csgillespie/efficientR/main.md

   vec
 }
 ```

 __Method 3__ directly creates the final object

 ```r
 method3 = function(n) seq_len(n)
 ```

 To compare the three methods we use the `microbenchmark()` function from the previous chapter

 ```r
 microbenchmark(times = 100, unit = "s",
                method1(n), method2(n), method3(n))
 ```

-The table below shows the timing in seconds on my machine for these three methods for
-a selection of values of `n`.
-The relationships for varying `n` are all roughly linear
-on a log-log scale, but the timings between methods are drastically different.
-Notice
-that the timings are no longer trivial.
-When $n=10^7$, method $1$ takes around an hour
-whilst method $2$ takes $2$ seconds and method $3$ is almost instantaneous.
-Remember
-the golden rule; access the underlying C/Fortran code as quickly as possible.
+The table below shows the timing in seconds on my machine for these three methods for a selection of values of `n`.
+The relationships for varying `n` are all roughly linear on a log-log scale, but the timings between methods are drastically different.
+Notice that the timings are no longer trivial.
+When $n=10^7$, method $1$ takes around an hour whilst method $2$ takes $2$ seconds and method $3$ is almost instantaneous.
+Rememberthe golden rule; access the underlying C/Fortran code as quickly as possible.

 $n$ | Method 1 | Method 2 | Method 3
 ----|----------|----------|---------